Community Services Building

 The University of Wisconsin-School of Nursing operates a clinic at the Silver Spring Neighborhood Center near the Westlawn Development.
 The staff promote activities that abate obesity, asthma and heart disease development and progression.

 Lutheran Social Services (LSS) has on-site offices in many of HACM’s developments that serve seniors and persons with disabilities.
-SET has received awards and national recognition for their public housing case management program and was one of the founding partners in the award-winning Lapham Park Venture.
-Every year, L assists more than 1,300 public housing residents through service coordination, health information and education, and other resources.
+Every year, LSS assists more than 1,300 public housing residents through service coordination, health information and education, and other resources.
 LSS’s service coordinators and case managers are experienced nurses and social workers who assist residents by assessing their needs, determining eligibility for programs and service and linking the resident to critical resources.
 LSS also case manages many residents eligible for the State of Wisconsin Family Care Program.
 Family Care is a comprehensive and flexible long-term care program that assists frail seniors and persons with disabilities with services that they need to insure they can continue to live in their own home.

 Digital inclusion has three broad facets: access, adoption, and application.
 These facets show the ultimate goal of creating digitally inclusive communities.